Climate-based broccoli planting guide for Terre Haute, Indiana

 Main risk: The most common issue here is not climate but management: uneven growth, delayed planting, or harvesting outside the best quality window.

-How Frost Affects Broccoli in Terre Haute
+How Frost Affects Planting Dates for Broccoli in Terre Haute

 Terre Haute usually has about 187 frost-free days, with a typical last spring frost around April 15 and a typical first fall frost around October 19.